 The Best Anime Streaming Sites for 2023: Free & Paid

-Whether you’ve been watching anime for years, or are new to the genre, you’ve probably been looking for a really great anime streaming site, right?
+Whether you’ve been watching anime for years or are new to the genre, you’ve probably been looking for the best anime streaming site to watch everything on, right?

-Thankfully, there are plenty of options out there – some free, and some that you’ll need to pay for.
+Thankfully, there are plenty of options – some free and some you’ll need to pay for.
 In this article, I’m going to walk you through some of my favorites.

 The Best Anime Streaming Sites (Free & Premium)

 To compile this list, I looked at over thirty anime streaming sites, both paid and free.
-Each site was ranked based on the user experience, anime catalog, cost (if any), and how many ads and annoying popups you’re likely to encounter.
+Each site was ranked based on the user experience, anime catalog, cost (if any), and how many ads and annoying popups you’ll likely encounter.

-With that said, let’s take a look at my list of the best anime streaming sites!
+With that said, let’s look at my list of the best anime streaming sites!

 Crunchyroll

-Crunchyroll is one of the most popular anime streaming sites on the internet today.
+Crunchyroll is one of the most popular anime streaming sites today.
 It has a 14-day free trial and three levels of premium subscriptions.

 Best Anime Streaming Sites: Crunchyroll

-Users will like that there are over 30,000 episodes of anime on the site, particularly because of how easy it is to search by genre, season, recent updates, simulcast, or by what’s popular.
-You can also search by alphabetical order, which makes it easy to locate anime that others suggest to you.
+Users will like that there are over 30,000 anime episodes on the site, mainly because it is easy to search by genre, season, recent updates, simulcast, or what’s popular.
+You can also search by alphabetical order, making it easy to locate anime others suggest.

-An easy-to-understand layout and simple login make this one of the best sites to use.
+An easy-to-understand layout and simple login make this one of the best sites.
 There is a queue option or randomizer to help you find new content to enjoy.
-That’s a great help if you’re not sure what you want to watch.
+That’s a great help if you’re unsure what to watch.

 Perhaps the best thing about Crunchyroll is that it is mainstream.
-You can trust it on your computer, and you’re not going to get inappropriate ads or content coming up.
+You can trust it on your computer, and you won’t get inappropriate ads or content coming up.

 Funimation

 Funimation is another excellent site when you want to watch anime.
-What makes it unique is that it carries some anime that other sites can’t get yet.
+It is unique because it carries some anime that other places can’t get yet.
 That’s because Funimation is actually involved in creating them.

-Funimation offers a Premium Plus plan that is $7.99 a month and allows ad-free streaming.
+Funimation offers a Premium Plus plan for $7.99 a month, allowing ad-free streaming.
 There are also two other options for streaming without ads.
-These include Premium at $5.99 a month and a Premium Ultra subscription for $100 annually.
+These include Premium at $5.99 monthly and a Premium Ultra subscription for $100 annually.
 The site has both subs and dubs.
-So if you’re like me and don’t like dubbed anime, then this is an excellent option.
+So this is an excellent option if you’re like me and don’t like dubbed anime.

 Some of the latest shows out of Japan come to Funimation’s site first.
-With one of the premium plans, you can download content, have up to five video streams at once and also get free shipping on any order over $20.
+With one of the premium plans, you can download content, have up to five video streams at once, and get free shipping on any order over $20.

 There’s also a 14-day free trial to see how you like the platform.